dart-lang/site-www/src/codelabs/async-await/index.md

 As of Dart 2, functions marked as `async` run synchronously until the first `await` keyword.
 This means that within an `async` function's body, all synchronous code immediately executes so long as the synchronous code appears before the first `await` keyword.
-The following example demonstrates how execution proceeds within an `async` function body:

 ### Example: execution within async functions
+Run the following example to see how execution proceeds within an `async` function body.
+Which line in `createOrderMessage()` will run synchronously?

 [//]: https://gist.github.com/d7abfdea1ae5596e96c7c0203d975dba
 <iframe